uppsala-makerspace/loerdagskurser/activities/20230311_efterkvinnansdag/README.md

 #### Am I welcome?

 Yes, if there are free spots!
-Please send an email to `richel@richelbilderbeek.nl` to secure your place :-)
+Please send an email to `rjcbilderbeek@gmail.com` to secure your place :-)

 There is a limit of 10 participants, due to safety regulations (think: in case of a fire)